mira10-git/robotgirlz.github.io/README.md

 # 9. Electrical

+Below is the diagram of the electrical schematic:

 # 10. Mechanical
 Below are the 3D designs created on Fusion 360 that were used for 3D printing from the RPL lab: